 In a nursery with a high incidence of infected plants, it is often possible to detect Phytophthora with a fairly small number of samples using an efficient test.
-Consider a nursery in which 50% of the plants are infected.
-If you choose two plants at random from this nursery, it is likely that at least one will be infected.
+Consider a batch of plants in which 50% are infected.
+If you choose two plants at random from this batch, you have a good chance (3 out of 4 odds) that at least one will be infected.
 However, even at a 50% infection rate, you would still need to sample five plants at random to have more than a 95% chance of selecting an infected plant.
-If the test is only 50% efficient at detecting Phytophthora, these numbers need to be at least doubled.
+If the test is less than 100% efficient at detecting Phytophthora, the number of samples would need to be further increased.

-Another major factor affecting the efficiency of testing is whether each individual sample is large enough to include infected roots that are in a condition that will result in a Phytophthora detection.
-As in the discussion above, if a high percentage of the roots in a pot are infected, it will be relatively easy to sample enough roots to get some infected ones, particularly if the plant is unpotted and the root system is examined carefully for symptomatic roots.
-For methods such as direct isolation, immunoassay, and PCR, the amount of roots plated or tested is miniscule, so careful selection of suitable roots is critical.
-However, methods that rely on very small root samples may commonly generate false negatives if symptoms are difficult to see (e.g., if healthy roots are dark in color) or there are few infected roots.
-By comparison, baiting techniques have the potential to be more efficient at detecting Phytophthora because they can test a larger portion of the root system.
-However, to minimize false negatives when baiting roots, conditions for zoospore production, release, and infection of baits need to be optimized.
+(2) Sample potency (i.e., the amount of detectable pathogen material in the tested sample).
+To obtain a detection, the sample that is processed needs to have detectable pathogen material in an amount that is above the test detection limit.
+For instance, if a high percentage of the roots in a pot are infected, it will be relatively easy to sample enough roots to get some infected ones.
+This is most readily accomplished by removing the plant from the pot and examining the root system carefully for symptomatic roots.
+For methods such as direct isolation, immunoassay, and PCR, the amount of roots tested is miniscule, so careful selection of suitable roots is critical.
+Methods that rely on very small root samples may commonly generate false negatives if the percentage of infected roots is low or if root symptoms are ambiguous (e.g., if healthy roots do not differ markedly in appearance from infected roots).
+By comparison, whole-plant baiting techniques have the potential to be more efficient at detecting Phytophthora because they rely on inoculum present in the entire root.
+However, conditions for zoospore production, release, and infection of baits still need to be optimized to minimize false negatives.